These 10 suggestions will make the process easier for everyone.

 5) Review the completed application again In addition to your student, someone in your household should check over the application before your senior presses “submit.”
 That fresh set of eyes will spot missing or incorrect information.

 6) Don’t submit very late at night With everyone more tired and bleary eyed around midnight, it makes sense that mistakes will be made.
-If possible, have your student wait until the next day to review her application one more time then submit.
+If possible, have your student wait until the next day to review their application one more time then submit.

 7) If there’s a question neither of you understands, call the admissions office Admissions counselors prefer to hear from the student, so let yours make the call.
 Their offices are usually open during normal business hours.